 - Identification of products that are marketed without an approved application

 Registration renewal occurs between October 1 and December 31 each year, while listing updates may occur at any time in the calendar year.

-Why is FDA Medical Device Registration and Renewal Mandatory?
+Why is the FDA Medical Device Registration and renewal mandatory?